thewtex/thesis/introduction/background_and_significance.rst

 passage to the brain.
 Strokes that were previously labeled idiopathic, paradoxical, or crypotogenic, are now thought to be primarily caused by a patent foramen ovale (PFO).
-A PFO occurs when the shunt in the fetus's atrial septum, for bypassing circulation to the lungs, fails to close after birth.
+A PFO occurs when the shunt in the fetus's atrial septum, which bypasses circulation to the lungs, fails to close after birth.
 A clot within the shunt or a peripheral venous thrombus that has bypassed the lungs could then find its way to cerebral tissue [Whisnant1990]_.
 Finally, hemodynamic brain infarctions refer to hypoperfusion due to plaque stenosis or occlusion.

 The stroke pathogenesis targeted in this work are emboli originating from carotid plaque.
 This is one of the more common causes of stroke, underlying over 50% of strokes [Nikic2006,Rothwell2000]_.
 The carotid artery is the main conduit of blood to the brain.
 In humans there is a left and right common carotid artery (CCA) that bifurcates in the upper neck into the internal carotid artery (ICA) and the external carotid artery (ECA).
-The diameter of the CCA is typical 0.5 mm although age and atherosclerosis can increase diameter through remodeling [Eigenbrodt2006]_.
-Large muscular arteries are prone to develop atherosclerosis and areas of hemodynamic disturbance are inherently susceptible to atherosclerosis, so plaque invariably develops around the bifurcation at the carotid bulb.
+The diameter of the CCA is typically 0.5 mm although age and atherosclerosis can increase diameter through remodeling [Eigenbrodt2006]_.
+Large muscular arteries are prone to develop atherosclerosis, and areas of hemodynamic disturbance are inherently susceptible to atherosclerosis, so plaque invariably develops around the bifurcation at the carotid bulb.